matzieq/sparky/README.md

 - <s>Main website for the project</s>
 - <s>Initial pass on a code editor</s>
 - <s>Export game as a single html file</s>
+- <s>Import game from a single html file</s>
+- <s>Add a much needed noise FX to the sound generator</s>
+- Add a field to enter game title
 - Tutorial
 - Sample games
 - Some kind of music tracker